A Guide to the Most Effective Principles of UI Color Schemes for Your Next App Design

 5.Leveraging the Tenets of Color Psychology

 Colors trigger a response in the viewers.
-By using the right UI colors, you will stimulate a response in the viewers.
+So, by using the right UI colors, you will stimulate a response in the viewers.
 So, using color psychology means you can modify the viewer's response and drive their behavior towards your desired objective.

 Source: London Image Institute